Starrysky422/Starrysky422.github.io/_posts/2024-06-20-eyring-kramers-for-contact-on-stars.md

 - Talk
 ---

 In June 2024, I gave an [invited talk](https://www.kias.re.kr/kias/activities/seminars/view.do?seqno=PGN1720240530-0003&menuNo=404003) at [KIAS Analysis, PDE & Probability Seminar](http://newton.kias.re.kr/~appseminar/).
 I presented a precise estimate for the mean extinction time of the contact process with a fixed infection rate on a star graph.
-The talk was based on my research supervised by [Prof. Insuk Seo](http://www.math.snu.ac.kr/~insuk.seo/), and the preprint of my paper can be found on [arXiv](https://arxiv.org/abs/2405.09501).
+The talk was based on my research advised by [Prof. Insuk Seo](http://www.math.snu.ac.kr/~insuk.seo/), and the preprint of my paper can be found on [arXiv](https://arxiv.org/abs/2405.09501).

 ## Abstract